irskep/irskep.github.com/content/pages/pyglettutorial.md

         new_bullet.velocity_x = bullet_vx
         new_bullet.velocity_y = bullet_vy

-Finally, add it to the new\_objects list so that the main loop will pick it up and add it to game\_objects.
+Finally, add it to the `new_objects` list so that the main loop will pick it up and add it to `game_objects`.

     :::python
         self.new_objects.append(new_bullet)

 At this point, you should be able to fire bullets out of the front of your ship.
 There's just one problem: as soon as you fire, your ship disappears.
 You may have noticed earlier that asteroids also disappear when they touch each other.
-To fix this problem, we'll need to start customizing each class's handle\_collision\_with() method.
+To fix this problem, we'll need to start customizing each class's `handle_collision_with()` method.

 ## Customizing collision behavior

 There are five kinds of collisions in the current version of the game: bullet-asteroid, bullet-player, asteroid-player, bullet-bullet, and asteroid-asteroid.
 There would be many more in a more complex game.

-In general, objects of the same type should not be destroyed when they collide, so we can generalize that behavior in PhysicalObject.
+In general, objects of the same type should not be destroyed when they collide, so we can generalize that behavior in `PhysicalObject`.
 Other interactions will require a little more work.

 ### Letting twins ignore each other

-To let two asteroids or two bullets pass each other by without a word of acknowledgement (or a dramatic explosion), we just need to check if their classes are equal in the PhysicalObject.handle\_collision\_with() method:
+To let two asteroids or two bullets pass each other by without a word of acknowledgement (or a dramatic explosion), we just need to check if their classes are equal in the `PhysicalObject.handle_collision_with()` method:

     :::python
     def handle_collision_with(self, other_object):